tejaswini0608/Twitter-LSTM-Hybrid-glove-LSTM-CNN-/README.md

 - We are mainly concerned with text and target columns

 # Our Approach :
-In this notebook, we will discuss 3 main models : CNN, LSTM, Hybrid We proposes and evaluate different architectures using these models.
-We will be using tensorflow for this project.
+In this notebook, I will discuss 2 main models : LSTM, Hybrid (CNN + LSTM).
+I will propose and evaluate different architectures using these models and use tensorflow for this project.

-# CNN (another notebook)
 # LSTM
 - Architecture 1 : basic LSTM model
 - Architecture 2 : bi-directional LSTM model